cdzombak/bear-backlinks/README.md

 # bear-backlinks

-Automated backlinks for the excellent Bear app, in case you'd like those for a Zettelkasten-style notes library.
+Automated backlinks for [the Bear app](https://bear.app), in case you'd like those for a Zettelkasten-style notes library.

 ## TODO